-Refugees (B permit and F status)
+Refugees (B and F)

 Not everyone is aware of the difference between temporarily accepted persons and temporarily accepted refugees.
 Click here to learn more about the F status.
 You can attach the information provided by the Refugee Council when making an application.

-Temporarily accepted persons
+Temporarily accepted persons (F)

 If you are a temporarily accepted person (F), there is no statutory right for a bursary.

-Asylum seekers (N permit)
+Asylum seekers (N)

-Asylum seekers (N permit) have little prospects of receiving a bursary, though there are some exceptions.
+Asylum seekers (N) have little prospects of receiving a bursary, though there are some exceptions.
 Check with the local authorities and retain the document stating that you have been unsuccessful.
 When you are seeking financial support, this will be proof that you have no means of funding your studies through a bursary.